AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 theology of his day.
 With this he united profound and fertile thought, keen penetration, and glowing imagination.
-As a true divine he consecrated all his studies by prayer, and turned them, according to his best convictions, to the service of truth and piety.\"[^231]
+As a true divine he consecrated all his studies by prayer, and turned them, according to his best convictions, to the service of truth and piety."[^231]

 While chained in prison, his feet in the stocks, his constant theme was:
-\"I can do all things through Christ who strengthens me.\" His last thought was for his brethren.
+"I can do all things through Christ who strengthens me."
+His last thought was for his brethren.
 "He has left the memory of one of the greatest theologians and greatest saints the church has ever possessed.
-One of his own words strikes the key-note of his life: \'Love,\' he says again and again, \'is an agony, a passion;\' *\'Caritas est passio*.\' To love the truth so as to suffer for it in the world and in the church, to love mankind with a tender sympathy; to extend the arms of compassion ever more widely, so as to over-pass all barriers of dogmatic difference
+One of his own words strikes the key-note of his life: 'Love,' he says again and again, 'is an agony, a passion;' *'Caritas est passio*.'
+To love the truth so as to suffer for it in the world and in the church, to love mankind with a tender sympathy; to extend the arms of compassion ever more widely, so as to over-pass all barriers of dogmatic difference